ipolitun/hotel-demand-forecasting/README.md

 # Hotel Demand Forecasting Platform

 A microservice-based platform for importing hotel booking histories, running demand forecasts, and exposing the results through a unified API gateway and lightweight front-end.
-The system is designed for production-grade observability, consistent error handling, and extensible model management for multiple hotels.
+The system consists of several backend services that handle data ingestion, forecasting, and API access for multiple hotels.

 ## Table of contents
 - [Architecture overview](#architecture-overview)